Afghan conflict: Rise of the Taliban government

+Founding of the Islamic Emirate

-The Taliban started shelling Kabul in early 1995 but were defeated by forces of the Islamic State government under Massoud.
+The Taliban started to shell Kabul in early 1995 but they were defeated by the forces of the Islamic State government under Massoud.
 Amnesty International, referring to the Taliban offensive, wrote in a 1995 report: "This is the first time in several months that Kabul civilians have become the targets of rocket attacks and shelling aimed at residential areas in the city."
 The Taliban's early victories in 1994 were followed by a series of defeats that resulted in heavy losses.
 Pakistan provided strong support to the Taliban.
 Many analysts like Amin Saikal describe the Taliban as developing into a proxy force for Pakistan's regional interests which the Taliban deny.
-On 26 September 1996, as the Taliban, with military support by Pakistan and financial support by Saudi Arabia, prepared for another major offensive, Massoud ordered a full retreat from Kabul.
+On 26 September 1996, as the Taliban, with military support from Pakistan and financial support from Saudi Arabia, prepared for another major offensive, Massoud ordered a full retreat from Kabul.
 The Taliban seized Kabul on 27 September 1996 and established the Islamic Emirate of Afghanistan.

-Taliban emirate against the United Front
+Taliban vs. Northern Alliance

 Taliban offensives

 The Taliban imposed on the parts of Afghanistan under their control their interpretation of Islam.
 The Physicians for Human Rights (PHR) stated: "To PHR's knowledge, no other regime in the world has methodically and violently forced half of its population into virtual house arrest, prohibiting them on pain of physical punishment."
 Women were required to wear the all-covering burqa, they were banned from public life and denied access to health care and education, windows needed to be covered so that women could not be seen from the outside, and they were not allowed to laugh in a manner that could be heard by others.
 The Taliban, without any real court or hearing, cut people's hands or arms off when they were accused of stealing.
 Taliban hit-squads watched the streets, conducting arbitrary brutal public beatings.

 The Taliban began preparing offensives against the remaining areas controlled by Massoud and Dostum.
 The former foes responded by allying to form the United Front (Northern Alliance) against the Taliban.
 In addition to the dominantly Tajik forces of Massoud and the Uzbek forces of Dostum, the United Front included Hazara factions and Pashtun forces under the leadership of commanders such as Abdul Haq or Haji Abdul Qadir.
 Prominent politicians of the United Front were Afghan Prime Minister Abdul Rahim Ghafoorzai and the United Front's foreign minister Abdullah Abdullah.
 From the Taliban conquest in 1996 until November 2001 the United Front controlled roughly 30% of Afghanistan's population in provinces such as Badakhshan, Kapisa, Takhar and parts of Parwan, Kunar, Nuristan, Laghman, Samangan, Kunduz, Ghōr and Bamyan.